 I love incense sticks, but my husband is a little sensitive to them.
 Thus, I decided to purchase several boxes of colourful incense sticks for family and friends.
 In Tokyo, you can find special incense stores which look simply stunning.
 They are from another world with an array of colours and amazing aromas.

 A furin is a wind chime in Japan and some of them look like beautiful glass globes with special items in there like a mini Mount Fuji.
 I love wind chimes and Japan has some of the most aesthetically pleasing ones.
 You can find them in specialised stores in Ginza.

 Omamori is a Japanese amulet usually sold at Shinto shrines.
 They are dedicated to particular Shinto gods (kami) and they are meant to protect you from evil spirits.
 You can purchase them around spiritual sites and they make a wonderful and unique souvenir from Japan.

 This is one of my favourite souvenirs to bring home from Japan: ema.
 An ema is a wooden plaque where people write down their wishes and leave them behind at temples for the gods to take care of them.
 They can be purchased at most shrines and they usually have the kami representation for that particular shrine.
-We purchased a few from Fushimi Inari Shrine as they were a mini torii gate.
-We left a couple behind with our wishes and brought the rest home as wonderful souvenirs.
+We purchased a few from one of the shops located next to Fushimi Inari Shrine as they were ema in the shape of a mini torii gate.
+We left a couple behind at the shrine with our wishes and brought the rest home as wonderful souvenirs.

 Origami is the art of folding paper and is deeply associated with Japanese culture.
 You can find various origami items made with special paper.
 The crane is perhaps the most popular item, although you can find various modern figures as well.